 The Penn View Motel was part of a chain of nine motels called Host Ways Motel.
 It was built in 1965, and along with the other 8 locations boasted the mid-century modern pyramid.
 It was located on the block between 2nd and 3rd Streets on Penn Avenue in West Reading.
 The striking blue pyramid would become a landmark of sorts, and could be easily seen by passing cars on the 422 bypass just down the road.

 The chain is no longer in existence, and the only trace left of this chain is found in New Jersey at the Ivory Tower Motor Inn.

-The Penn View was deemed a blight finally taken by eminent domain in 2006, and razed shortly after.
-It had a few long-term tenants that were relocated.
+The Penn View Motel was deemed a blight finally taken by eminent domain in 2006, and razed shortly after.
+It had a few long-term tenants that were relocated to new housing.

 “The motel’s last tenant checked in about 2 a.m.
 Monday, Alan said.
 When the man left later that morning, Alan refunded the $55 motel bill and gave him a bottle of champagne.” – 8/22/06 Reading Eagle